fukurosan/Jhaystack/docs/README.md

 ?> The word Jhaystack is a play of words with "JS-Stack", and was coined because it `helps you find a needle in a JS-Stack`.

 Jhaystack allows you to search through not just values but also objects and arrays, and fine tune your search in order to fit a variety of different use cases.
-Unlike most other search engines Jhaystack is not limited to evaluating strings, but can also be customized to evaluate other data types, like dates, numbers, or even regular expressions.
+Jhaystack is not limited to only evaluating strings, but can also be customized to evaluate other data types like dates, numbers, or even regular expressions.

-## Why Jhaystack?
+## Why use Jhaystack?
 - Modular and customizable
 - Compatible with most runtime environments
 - Zero dependencies